Chewy Snickerdoodle Bars

 Cookie bars are one of the easiest desserts because they are baked in one pan, then you just cut and serve.
 They are great for sharing with friends and family.
 Kids will especially love these snickerdoodle bars with the cinnamon sugar on top!
 The bars are perfectly soft and chewy with that one-of-a-kind snickerdoodle taste (just like my snickerdoodle cupcakes).

+- Soft and chewy.
 Inspired by my snickerdoodle cookies, these bars have the right ratio of ingredients to make soft cookie bars without brown sugar.
-The cream of tartar and cinnamon creates that unique, tangy snickerdoodle flavor.

-- Whisk together the dry ingredients—flour, cream of tartar, baking soda, salt and cinnamon.
+- Whisk together the dry ingredientsโflour, cream of tartar, baking soda, salt and cinnamon.
 Set aside.

 - Beat the butter and sugar until light and fluffy.
 Mix in the eggs and vanilla.
 Add dry ingredients and mix just until combined.

-Snickerdoodle bars get their unique flavor from the cream of tartar so don’t omit it.
-Otherwise you’ll just have cinnamon cookie bars, which will still taste great, but won’t taste like snickerdoodle.
 To avoid dry cookies, be sure to weigh your flour with a kitchen scale or aerate it before measuring it.
 It also helps to use room temperature butter and eggs for a consistent texture in the dough.

 The most important tip is not to over-bake these snickerdoodle bars.
 The bars are done baking when the center is still soft, but the edges are set, about 25 minutes.